ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

 ###### Cyclic grading

-The moments proceed by a further higher-oder opposition
+The moments proceed by a further higher-order opposition

 $$
   \array{